laurieKell/COM/README.md

 ## Running

-The simulation were run in parallel as array jobs on a Portable Batch System (PBS) see 'runCom.R' for the code and 'runCOM.qsub' for the PBS script.
+The simulation were run in parallel as array jobs on a Portable Batch System (PBS) see 'runCom.R' for the code and 'runCOM.qsub' for the PBS script, and `process.R` summarises the results